mfsch/paper-boundarylayers.jl-v1.0/paper/manuscript.md

 The implementation is validated via a number of automated tests as described in section \ref{sec:validation}, where we also present a validation against DNS and LES results computed with different codes.
 The performance analysis presented in section \ref{sec:performance} shows that the computational cost is comparable to a Fortran implementation of the same numerical approach and that parallel performance scales favorably up to the maximum supported number of parallel processes.

-BoundaryLayerDynamics.jl is open source software and available under the MIT License [@Schmid2023a].
+BoundaryLayerDynamics.jl is open source software and available under the MIT License\footnote{\url{https://opensource.org/licenses/MIT}} through the official Julia package repository and on GitHub\footnote{\url{https://github.com/efpl-columbia/BoundaryLayerDynamics.jl}}, where the public repository of the package is currently hosted.
+The version described in this article is archived on Zenodo [@Schmid2023a].

 # Governing equations and numerical methods {#sec:numerics}